ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Each API response is formatted with a status.
 If the status is "Success," each response includes a ``data`` field with the appropriate response type.
 If the status is "Failure," an appropriate error message is provided as to why the request failed.

-The API will be versioned as needed to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.
-Version 2 (v2) of the API supports write capabilities via HTTP POST and PUT methods.
+The API will be versioned, as needed, to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.
+Version 2 /(v2) of the API supports write capabilities via HTTP POST and PUT methods.
 The HTTP GET method is used for read access to resources.

 Authentication
 --------------